ycpei/ypei.me/posts/2019-03-13-a-tail-of-two-densities.md

 Now if you have an hour\...

-[^dv] For those who have read about differential privacy and never heard of the term "divergence variable", it is closely related to the notion of "privacy loss", see the paragraph under Claim 6 in [Back to approximate differential privacy](#back-to-approximate-differential-privacy).
+[^dv]: For those who have read about differential privacy and never heard of the term "divergence variable", it is closely related to the notion of "privacy loss", see the paragraph under Claim 6 in [Back to approximate differential privacy](#back-to-approximate-differential-privacy).